James Drake (wrestler)

 James Dowell (born 4 March 1993), better known under the ring name James Drake, is an English professional wrestler and promoter.
-He currently makes appearances on the independent circuit, and also make appearances to All Elite Wrestling (AEW).
+He currently makes appearances on the independent circuit, and is signed to All Elite Wrestling (AEW).
 He is best known for his time in WWE on the NXT UK and NXT brands, where he performed under the ring names James Drake and Jagger Reid respectively.
 In 2017, he formed the tag team Grizzled Young Veterans with Jack Rea, best known as Zack Gibson, becoming the inaugural NXT UK Tag Team Champions and three-time Progress Tag Team Champions.
 Dowell and Rea run a wrestling promotion called Burning Heart Pro Wrestling.

 Professional wrestling career

 Progress Wrestling (2016–2019, 2024)

 In 2017, Drake and Zack Gibson formed a villainous tag team called Grizzled Young Veterans in Progress Wrestling.
 Grizzled Young Veterans defeated Chris Brookes and Kid Lykos of CCK to become the Progress tag team champions.
 They successfully defended the titles against Aussie Open (Kyle Fletcher and Mark Davis) at Progress Chapter 59.
 At Chapter 61, Grizzled Young Veterans defeated Moustache Mountain (Tyler Bate and Trent Seven) to retain their championships.